vmware-tanzu-labs/educates-training-platform/docs/samples.rst

     kubectl get workshoprequests

-This will output a list including your workshop request, including the URL it can be accessed as, and the username and password to provide when prompted by your web browser.
+This will output a list including your workshop request, with the URL it can be accessed as, and the username and password to provide when prompted by your web browser.

 ::